-Some parts of the country have a longer relationship with food trucks – or their predecessors – than others.
+Some parts of the United States have a longer relationship with food trucks – or their predecessors – than others.
 The first mobile kitchen, the chuckwagon, catered to cattle drivers on the High Plains of Texas and Oklahoma from the mid-19th century onwards.
 In urban areas, the first food carts sold hearty meals to third-shift workers, long after regular restaurants had closed for the night.
 New York’s ubiquitous hot dog carts are remnants of this past as well.
 And starting in the mid-20th century, taco trucks – serving cheap, homestyle food to the region’s booming Latino community – appeared in southern California cities.

-Another Los Angeles original, the Kogi Korean BBQ truck, is widely credited with re-energizing the food truck movement.
+Another Los Angeles original, the Kogi Korean BBQ truck, is widely credited with re-energizing the present-day food truck movement.
 This truck uses social media marketing to alert followers to its ever-changing location, as Twitter and Facebook are now key marketing tools for many food truck operators.
 Once the value proposition – high-quality, relatively healthy, and often unique food at a reasonable cost – became clear, urban foodies clamored for more.

 The economic downturn didn’t hurt business either.
 Talented but unemployed chefs desperate to find new sources of income seized on the mobile food truck business model.
 Kogi’s approach caught on like wildfire.
 Local food truck business associations, multi-city finder apps, and even online marketplaces for used food trucks popped up.

 Fast forward several years, and food trucks are everywhere.
 They’re still cheaper and faster than high-end restaurants, though prices do vary between them.
-For instance, Washington, D.C.’s Feelin’ Crabby charges $17 for a seven-ounce lobster-and-crab sandwich, while $3 still gets you a gourmet beef or pork taco at many neighborhood taco trucks.
-Due to increased competition and limited food storage space, some vendors now focus on narrow niches.
-For example, in Minneapolis, Foxy Falafel serves nothing but falafel and hummus, while multi-city Coolhaus specializes in ice cream sandwiches.
+For instance, Washington, D.C.’s Feelin’ Crabby charges about $20 for a seven-ounce lobster-and-crab sandwich, while $3 still gets you a gourmet beef or pork taco at many neighborhood taco trucks.
+In Denver, the Spicy Kitchen splits the difference on nachos, tacos, and other no-nonsense Southwestern fare.

-Best Cities for Food Trucks in North America
+Best Cities for Food Trucks in North America (Best Food Truck Cities)

 Economically disadvantaged neighborhoods in the northern and western sections of the city, which suffer from a lack of eat-in restaurants and full-service grocery stores, tend to be ignored.
 However, the Philadelphia Mobile Food Association, one of the industry’s most powerful local trade groups, aims to change this by “developing alternative eating spaces throughout Philadelphia on underutilized private and public spaces…while providing increased food choices to the public.”

 - Why It’s Great.
-Philly has roughly one food truck for every 11,500 inhabitants, and that ratio is becoming even closer.
+Philly has roughly one food truck for every 10,000 inhabitants, and that ratio is becoming even closer.
 The local industry is tight-knit and community-focused, with a highly developed advocacy network in the Philadelphia Mobile Food Association, which lobbies the city council and neighborhood associations for truck-friendly changes to zoning, siting, and licensing rules.
 The homegrown Philly Food Truck app connects hungry folks with their favorite vendors, showing their current locations and hours.
 And, since Philly has a high student population, many trucks are affordable, adventurous, and willing to keep late-night hours.

 Cleveland has more than 40 mobile food vendors, mostly clustered downtown or in University Circle.
 As in Philadelphia, college students make out well: Both Cleveland State and Case Western University have native food trucks, and many roam between these two points.

 With the mildest climate of any big Canadian city, Vancouver has an entrenched outdoor dining culture.
 There are at least 100 officially licensed food trucks here, though the exact count fluctuates.
 Many of them cluster in the densely populated downtown and West End districts, but you can find a few in suburbs like New Westminster too.
 Even by the industry’s eclectic standards, Vancouver’s food trucks are innovative and globally focused, with many inspired by Indian, East Asian, and Middle Eastern cuisine.

-4. San Francisco
+4. San Francisco, California

 Food trucks are increasingly important to San Francisco‘s legendary food scene – and a welcome alternative to the business district’s pricey restaurants.
 The city has about 200 active trucks, with many more in nearby Bay Area communities.
 Many cluster near the Embarcadero and along the Market Street corridor, but the University of San Francisco, San Francisco General Hospital, and AT&T Park (during Giants home games) are popular too.
 The city’s sophisticated food culture rewards experimentation, and its high student population and vibrant nightlife encourage many trucks to remain open well after dinner hours.

 Houston is a sprawling city, so being able to locate a food truck near you is important if you’re pressed for time.
-With at least 1,000 of them in the city and surrounding communities, that shouldn’t be hard.
+With more than 1,000 of them in the city and surrounding communities, that shouldn’t be hard.
 Trucks tend to favor busy business districts such as downtown Houston and the Westside, as well as shopping areas like the Galleria and Greenspoint.
 Affordable, student-friendly options cluster near Rice and Baylor Universities.
 And the always-busy Texas Medical Center, the world’s largest healthcare facility, draws vendors well before and after the lunch rush.

-6. Twin Cities
+6. Twin Cities, Minnesota

 Short summers don’t hamper the Minneapolis-St. Paul food truck scene, though trucks usually stick close to office building entrances during the cold season.
 On weekdays, vendors tend to park in the cities’ respective downtowns, with Nicollet Mall in Minneapolis and Galtier Plaza in St. Paul among the most popular destinations.
 The University of Minnesota and the surrounding Dinkytown neighborhood draw cheaper alternatives, while the St. Anthony Main nightlife district bustles after dark.
 Dinnertime partnerships between the area’s brewery taprooms and food trucks abound as well.